akhealth/DevSecOpsMvp/Communication.md

 Development and Operations do not have a published and shared set of design standards, and do not have an operating level agreement (OLA) that dictates what Development can request from Operations and how Development must request it.
 So, Development initiatives inevitably end up bogged down in a series of meetings and exercises where Operations staff want to know "what we're doing" when we make such a request.
 Note that all of these problems are exacerbated in infrastructure as a service scenarios like the OIT flex-pod hosting environment and, in the future, Azure cloud.
 Without policy and procedure that delegates a clear level of authority to support research and design work by Development, Development is always subject to Operations and Security veto of exploring technical ideas.

-#### Trust, Procedures and DevOps
+#### Trust, Procedures and DevSecOps
 One area that DHSS Development, Operations and Security staff excel at is interpersonal relations and trust-building.
 The IT management team recognizes the pitfalls of getting stuck, and they have evolved a team with good communications skills.
 This results in a base level of trust: the shared perception that everyone is on the same team and - while first and foremost covering their own domain - everyone is genuinely working to help the rest of the team.

 Throughout this case study, we talk about "Development, Operations and Security" as separate entities.
-The traditional domain walls that DevOps aims to remove are fully intact throughout much of the story.
+The traditional domain walls that DevSecOps aims to remove are fully intact throughout much of the story.
 The flexibility in these walls at DHSS is likely mostly due to good management communication and a minimum of procedural walls insulating each domain from the other.
-In some ways, we are not positioned so far from a DevOps world.
+In some ways, we are not positioned so far from a DevSecOps world.

 The most significant challenge DHSS may face, however, is that our agreed upon procedures do not provide enough support for really accelerating the work; trust by itself is not enough for domain experts to know their requirements are being met.
-The opportunity at DHSS is that a minimum of procedures can more easily be tailored to a DevOps world.
-The retrofit/remodel to move from a traditional Development, Operations, Security silo organization to a DevOps organization may be easier than elsewhere.
+The opportunity at DHSS is that a minimum of procedures can more easily be tailored to a DevSecOps world.
+The retrofit/remodel to move from a traditional Development, Operations, Security silo organization to a DevSecOps organization may be easier than elsewhere.

 ## Other Challenges and Opportunities
-This section identifies more general challenges and opportunities to unblock work that we need to address by communicating across development, operations and security to support DevOps work getting done and ensure each domain's requirements are met.
-The information in this section should be refined and also turned into specific backlog work, where appropriate, to improve our DevOps practice.
+This section identifies more general challenges and opportunities to unblock work that we need to address by communicating across development, operations and security to support DevSecOps work getting done and ensure each domain's requirements are met.
+The information in this section should be refined and also turned into specific backlog work, where appropriate, to improve our DevSecOps practice.

 ### Development Related Opportunities
-The following topics identify opportunities that might inform improved DevOps practices related the Development domain concerns:
+The following topics identify opportunities that might inform improved DevSecOps practices related the Development domain concerns:
 * How can the Dev domain work be formalized?
 E.g., procedures, design and communication templates/standards, checklists (e.g., P Wilkins email to S Taylor)
 * How do we educate our team to understand the question, "When is a change just another day of development and when is a change a _change_?"
 * Development => change, including environment change.
 Environment change => security risks.
 Security risks => security documentation and and security office review, education and approval.
 Security documentation and SO review, ed, and approval => weeks or months of time.  _The existing process does not seem to scale to multiple environment changes in short periods of time._  How can we structure our development processes, artifacts and teams to efficiently address the security risks of development?

 ### Operations Related Opportunities
-The following topics identify opportunities that might inform improved DevOps practices related to the Operations domain concerns:
+The following topics identify opportunities that might inform improved DevSecOps practices related to the Operations domain concerns:
 * What is the infrastructure team's role in the design process for an application that communicates across datacenters?
 * What are the operational responsibilities the infrastructure team carries that are impacted by Azure App Service PaaS?
 * What are the enterprise services the infrastructure/ops team owns that we are relying on (is there an implicit or explicit service/operating level agreement we are correctly/incorrectly engaging)?